-A Trust can avoid you paying these fees if you arrange one before you need care.
+A Trust can help you avoid paying these fees if you arrange one well before you need care, and if your motivation is not a deliberate deprivation.
 There are two types of Trust which can help protect your property from care home fees.

 A Family Protection Trust offers the most protection.
-If you arrange one with your partner, you both put your shares of your home into the Trust and, if one or both of you require care, the authority can’t take either share to pay for your fees.
+If you arrange one with your partner, you both put your shares of your home into the Trust and, if one or both of you require care, the authority can’t take either share to pay for your fees, provided there was no deliberate deprivation.
 This type of Trust comes into effect while both partners are still alive.

 A Property Protection Trust only takes effect upon death – after one or both deaths in a couple.
 But, part of setting up the Trust includes changing joint property ownership into Tenants in Common – called Severance of Tenancy – so each partner can leave a specified share of the property to the Trust, not each other.
 Even before the death of either partner, only one half of the home – that of the partner needing care – can then be taken by the local authority to pay for care costs.